joaquimrcarvalho/fauc1537-1919/notebooks/README_timelink_db.md

 - A historical ``source`` contains one or more ``acts``.
-- An ``act`` is a records of events described in the sources (a baptism, a marriage, a sale contact, a rental contract, ...)
+- An ``act`` is a description of events in the sources (a baptism, a marriage, a sale contact, a rental, ...)
 - An ``act`` contains actors (``persons``) and ``objects`` (things, properties, institutions, ...).
 - ``persons`` and ``objects`` appear in ``acts`` with specific ``functions``